 Alma Kelliher is a sound designer and composer based in Dublin.
 She won the 2013 Irish Times Theatre Award for best sound design.
 We worked together first on Starlight (Cork Midsummer Festival) and since then on Ré (an Irish language piece for IMRAM and Fás agus Forbairt) and Cure(Dublin Dance Festival).
 Her other theatre credits include Olwen Fouere’s award-winning Riverrun (The Emergency Room), Elephantom(National Theatre), Hansel and Gretel (Katie Mitchell, National Theatre), Elevator (thisispopbaby, ABSOLUT Fringe 2012), Death of a Tradesman (Talking Shop Ensemble), Travesties (Rough Magic), Edinburgh Fringe First award winner Minute After Midday (15th Oak).

 Ciarán O’Melia is a freelance designer, theatre maker and sometime performer based in Dublin.
 He was a finalist exhibitor at World Stage Design 2013 in Cardiff where he shortlisted amongst the Top 3 in the Performance Design category.
 I worked with him for the first time on Ré and then for Cure.
+He was the designer of The Casement Project in 2016.
 His Recent designs include The Threepenny Opera (Gate Theatre), Deep (Ray Scannell), KITSCHCOCK (Xnthony), Dolls (Sorcha Kenny), Mary Stuart (Pageant Wagon),Live Collision Festival 2013 (Live Collision), Death of the Tradesmen, I am a Homebird (It’s Very Hard) (Shaun Dunne/Talking Shop Ensemble), THE THEATRE MACHINE TURNS YOU ON: Vol III, Hungry Tender – nominated Best design ABSOLUT Fringe ‘12, Shane Byrne Left his Sleeping Bag in the Car Again, Group Therapy for One, THEATREclub stole your CLOCK RADIO what the FUCK you gonna do about it?
 (THEATREclub), Jezebel (Rough Magic), Straight to DVD, Pony Panto (ponydance), Politik, As you are now so once were we – nominated Best Design ABSOLUT Fringe ‘10, Who is Fergus Kilpatrick?
 (The Company), The Year of Magical Wanking, Trade, WERK,Woman in Progress (THISISPOPBABY), City of Clowns (Barabbas), 565+, Victor & Gord (Una McKevitt), Una Santa Oscura (Playgroup/ProjectArtsCentre), SilverStars(Brokentalkers), All Over Town (Calipo), The Piggyback Project, Phaedra’s Love – Winner Best Production Irish Times Theatre Awards 2008 (Loose Canon).

 Roberta Lima is an artist and researcher who focuses on her own body.
 I met her in Beijing when we were both in residence at the Red Gate Gallery studios and she invited me to invade her work space.
 Together we have been using digital and analogue technology to investigate how the energy of our bodies is transferred through and mediated by technological intervention.
 Roberta has exhibited our collaboration and we have continued our research during a further residency at Daghdha’s space in Limerick.

 Dearbhla Walsh is a film and television director who has worked on drama series in Ireland and in the UK including East Enders, Shameless and The Tudors.
 She won an Emmy in 2009 for her direction of the BBC’s Little Dorrit.
 I was introduced to her when I was looking for a director with whom to apply for the first Dance on the Box commission.
 Our successful application resulted in Match and when I thought about applying for another Dance on the Box commission in 2010, to make Mo mhórchoir féin, the experience of working together on Match made Dearbhla a first choice as collaborator.
+In 2016, we worked together again on I’m Roger Casement, another short film broadcast on RTÉ, ARTE and toured to film festivals internationally.

 Xiao Ke is an conceptual artist working with movement.
 Since graduating from Fudan University, she has been a pioneer of independent dance in China performing internationally in the work of Zu He Niao, as well as making her own choreography, live performance and ‘conceptual dance’.
 I saw her perform when I first visited China in 2006 and we have collaborated regularly since, developing Dialogue in a variety of incarnations.
 She has taught me a great deal about China and showed me a different way to dance.